 - Mental health services and addiction treatment (diagnosis and treatment of mental health conditions or substance abuse disorders.
 Coverage can be limited to 20 days per year).

-- Rehabilitative services and devices (30 visits each year to chiropractors or physical/occupational therapists, 30 speech therapist visits and 30 cardiac or pulmonary rehabilitation visits).
+- Rehabilitative services and devices (30 visits to chiropractors or physical/occupational therapists per year, 30 speech therapist visits and 30 cardiac or pulmonary rehabilitation visits per year).

 - Pediatric services (also covers vaccines and immunizations plus an eye exam, corrective lenses and 2 routine dental exams, each year for those under 19-years-old.